 I think it was in between Carver and Dostoevsky

-When I understood what Dylan Thomas meant by
+When I understood what Dylan Thomas meant

-The light breaks where no sun shines, so I
+When light breaks where no sun shines.

-Found a heart where no beating had been felt.
+I found a heart where no beating had been felt.

-My mind, its natural foe, tired from the fight
+My mind, its natural foe, tired from the fight,

 Sat down on the floor and said “You are right.”

-She became my heart’s secret agent, so I sat
+She became my heart’s secret agent.
+So I sat

 Down on the floor with all of them, undefeated,

 But thankful for the rest.
 This red beast

 Had carved respect by showing up every day.